jasperkari/Flea-Market/README.md

 # Flea-Market

-Flea-Market is a website for buying and selling second-hand goods.
+This is a website for buying and selling second-hand goods.
 The front-end is built with React, while the back-end uses Moleculer microservices.
 Data is stored in IBM Cloudant and IBM Cloud Object Storage databases, and communication between servers is handled by a NATS server.

 ## Installation